.So, you have a fantastic looking website. You have built a solid brand and you have a great product to sell.

 The continual rise of social media popularly makes it inevitable that businesses are on these channels advertising themselves.
 Major companies can be found on most social media platforms pushing their products, services and brand.

 Some affiliate marketers prefer using social media because the outlay is pretty much zero.
 A website is not necessary and all you need is a social media profile.
 The principles are still the same.
 You write nice engaging content that includes links to the merchants’ sales pages.
-For the merchant it’s important to make promotional material that is relevant to each platform and make this readily available to the publisher.
+For the merchant it’s important to make promotional material that is relevant to each platform.
+Different affiliate products might be better suited to certain social media platforms.

 Let’s take a look at the major social media platforms and how they can be used for affiliate marketing.